Jacqueline Moya O'Brien: Biography

 In 1951 O'Brien travelled in London where she worked as a staff nurse and nurse tutor at the Westminster Hospital for two years and the returned to Australia where she worked at the Concord Repatriation General Hospital in Sydney.
 There her skills as a nurse educator were recognised as she became the principle tutor and supervised six full time nurse educators and was in charge of the education program for all nurses.
 O'Brien believed it was important for all staff and students to pursue extra-curricular activities and, to promote this, established a student nurses musical and dramatic society.

 It was while in Sydney, in 1964, that O'Brien married Vernon (Vern) O'Brien.

 In 1965 O'Brien returned to Darwin with her husband and took up the position of nurse educator at the Darwin Hospital where she was the most qualified person to have held the position.
 In this role she introduced a scheme with was designed to better develop nurse clinical and practical skills by ensuring they undertook this work while studying.
 Before her arrival nurses trained through the Darwin Hospital School of Nursing was very small and, nurses who qualified through it, could often not obtain Australia-wide registration.
 In order to address this O'Brien ensured that all graduated were assessed by external examiners which enhanced their credibility.
 She was also proactive in the development of the Diploma in Applied Science (Community Health Nursing) at the Darwin Community College.

 O'Brien was a founding member of the Nurses' Board of the Northern Territory and was a member of the board from 18 March 1976 to 10 March 1990 and from March 1990 to April 1995 she was employed, on a contract basis, by them as an assessor.

 O'Brien formally retired, alongside her husband who had been working as the surveyor general of the Northern Territory, in 1980 and they began to travel regularly.
-In retirement she was also an active volunteer at the Charles Darwin University Nursing Museum for more then 20 years.
+In retirement she was also an active volunteer at the Charles Darwin University Nursing Museum for more than 20 years.

 Later in her career O'Brien would also lecture on and publish about the history of nursing in the Northern Territory in which she acknowledged the harsh conditions under which they worked.

 O'Brien died on 22 October 22 aged 94.